DatSwissGuy/marvel-app/README.md

 ---
 # How to run the app

+## Git Submodules
+Clone the repo, run `git submodule update --init` to initialize the submodules (Frontend and Backend Repositories).

-## Marvel API
+## Add your Marvel API credentials
 First of all you'll need your own API credentials from the official Marvel API (https://developer.marvel.com).
 Add those credentials to the `environment.ts` file (src/environments/environment.ts) or...

 ...you do the same as i did and add the API credentials to `environment.prod.ts`.
 I did this out of convenience, this is by no means good practice!
+These files are found in `marvel-app-frontend` repository.

 ```typescript